kstephens/ss/README.md

 ```

 Initial variable reference expressions are symbols.
-Symbols are rewritten as internal variable expressions with "up-and-over" coordinates given the lexical environment:
+A symbol is rewritten as a variable expressions with "up-and-over" coordinates:
-"up" denotes how many parent closures the variable is bound, "over" denotes its position in the closure's argument vector.
+"up": how many parent closures links to follow, "over" index into its closure argument vector.
-Variable expressions that are bound to top-level environments are rewritten as "#<g ...>" global variable expressions pointing to new cells containing the original variable value.
+A variable bound in the top-level environment is rewritten as a global variable pointing to a new cell containing the original variable value.
-Variables that are declared as constants are rewritten as quoted expressions of their value.
+A variable declared as a constants is rewritten as a quoted value.
-Variable assignments are rewritten as #<var!> forms with rewritten variables references.
+A variable assignment is rewritten as an assignement form containing a variable and a value expression.

 #### Constant Expression Folding